OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 We made a lot of improvements since version 2.16.0 to avoid this, so problems should not appear if you have configured in `/opt/openvidu/.env` file a reasonable value in `OPENVIDU_PRO_ELASTICSEARCH_MAX_DAYS_DELETE`.
 By default the value of this property is **15** days, but if you see that the space of your disk is growing too fast, you may need to change this value to a smaller one.
-You can take a look into the disk space in [Monitoring OpenVidu Server Pro Node](openvidu-pro/monitoring-elastic-stack/#monitoring-openvidu-server-pro-node) dashboard in Kibana.
+You can take a look into the disk space in [Node Monitoring Metrics](openvidu-pro/monitoring-elastic-stack/#metricbeat-node-monitoring-metrics) dashboard in Kibana.

-> **WARNING**: To avoid disk or JVM heap problems in your OpenVidu Server Pro Node, we encourage you to configure an external Elastic Stack.
+> **WARNING**: To avoid disk or JVM heap problems in your Master Node, we encourage you to configure an external Elastic Stack.
 Take a look into how to configure
 > an external Elastic Stack [here](openvidu-pro/monitoring-elastic-stack/#configuring-an-external-elastic-stack)
 <br>